Bilwasiva/bilwasiva.github.io/_posts/2026-01-25-coordination-layer-ml.md

+---
+layout: post
+title: " From Models to Orchestration- The Quiet Evolution Defining the Future of GenAI Products "
+date: 2026-01-25
+published: true
+---

 # From Models to Orchestration: The Quiet Evolution Defining the Future of GenAI Products

 The most important transformation happening in artificial intelligence right now is surprisingly easy to miss.